HPSCTerrSys/eCLM/CONTRIBUTING.md

 Contributions are welcome!
 There are two main ways to contribute:

-- **Asking questions or reporting problems via the [issue tracker]**.
-Browse through open issues to get ideas on how we typically document our issues.
+1. **Asking questions or reporting problems via the [issue tracker]**.
+Browse through open issues to get ideas on how they are typically written up.
 We appreciate well-written issues that follow this guidelines:
     - [How to Report Bugs Effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html)
     - [How to Ask Questions the Smart Way](https://www.catb.org/esr/faqs/smart-questions.html#beprecise)

-- **Modify the documentation or code**.
+2. **Modify the documentation or code**.
 Proposed changes must be linked to an open issue (see previous item) and go through the standard [Github pull request] process, which is explained below in brief:
     1. [Fork] this repo and then [clone] it to your local PC.
     2. [Create a branch].
 This branch will contain your proposed fixes/features.
     3. Make changes on your branch, [commit], and then [`git push`] your changes.
 Keep doing this until you're satisfied and ready to share your ideas/results.